klaidliadon/umbrella-content/en/operations/counter-surveillance/expert/s_what-to-do-if-you-spot-them.md

 # Use the 5 counter-surveillance rules

-(Learn more about this in [counter-surveillance advanced] (umbrella://lesson/counter-surveillance/1).)
+(Learn more about this in [counter-surveillance advanced](umbrella://lesson/counter-surveillance/1).)